erm156/misc/README.md

     - also includes functions for optimizing ARIMA model parameters and testing time series stationarity

+## fetcher
+    - shell script for iterating git repos, checking repo status and prompting user to fetch/pull from remote if it exists (learning more about Bash)

 ## mms
     - script for sending MMS from PC to phone using Twilio API and free/trial